Wireapps-Dev/ng-wa-table/README.md

 In order to bind tableData values to each column, you can assign an object that consist with these properties:
   * id - Used to identify the object unique
   * header - Mention exact property name from your tableData array as the header and If it is an action column, then pass "action" as the header.
   * type - There are different types of values in your tableData array.
-They can be numbers, titles, true or false values, arrays or a status bar.
+They can be numbers, titles, true or false values, arrays or a status label.
 In here you need to mention what type of data should bind to each column.
 Those types are,
     1. String - The values that doesn't change & display as it is in the tableData array.
     2. Array - If there is an array of objects.
     3. Boolean - If true or false deciding a value we need to show in the column.